gamemanual0/gm0/source/docs/common-mechanisms/transfers/transfer-types.rst

 .. figure:: images/7244_roller.jpeg
    :alt: 7244 Roller Conveyor intake, where a series of omni wheels moves a game element verticall

-   7244 OUT of the BOX Robotics roller conveyor intake, where a series of omni wheels moves the game element rings at a high vertical angle.
+   7244 OUT of the BOX Robotics Ultimate Goal roller conveyor intake, where a series of omni wheels moves the game element rings at a high vertical angle.

 Continuous Conveyor
 ^^^^^^^^^^^^^^^^^^^